slack-samples/deno-starter-template/README.md

-# Deno Template App
+# Deno Starter Template

-This is a generic Deno template app used to build out Slack apps using the Slack CLI.
+This is a generic Deno template used to build out Slack apps using the Slack CLI.

 Before getting started, make sure you have a development workspace where you